-- Before attempting any guitar amplifier tube maintenance read the owners manual that came with the guitar amplifier.
+- Before attempting any tube guitar amplifier maintenance make sure you read the owners manual that came with the guitar amplifier.
 If in any doubt give the guitar amplifier to a trained technician to service and repair.

 - Always allow the Tubes to warm up for at least a couple of minutes before using the guitar amplifier.
 Some amplifiers have a standby mode for this reason.

 - Do not move the amplifier until the tubes have cooled down.
 Moving the amplifier while the tubes are still hot will shorten their life.

 - Never handle the tubes with bare hands.
 This will leave a oil mark on the glass and create a hot spot.
 The hot spot will shorten the life of the tube and will possible crack the glass.
 Use gloves or a soft cloth and only do this when they are cold.

 - Always replace the power tubes with the exact tubes you have taken out.
 If you don’t, then flow of electricity inside the amplifier will change.
 To prevent total damage the circuitry would need to modified by an experienced technician to re-bias the circuit.
 It can be very expensive to do this.
 You also most likely need to replace the pre-amp tubes as well.